 APC gene encodes a tumor suppressor protein that acts as an antagonist of the Wnt signaling pathway.
 It is also involved in other processes including cell migration and adhesion, transcriptional activation, and apoptosis[6].
 Defects in this gene cause familial adenomatous polyposis (FAP), an autosomal dominant pre-malignant disease that usually progresses to malignancy which suggestsit is a potential predictor for cancer initial or development.
 Promoter methylation inhibits APC gene expression mediated by changes of chromatin conformation and aberrant binding of CCAAT-box binding transcription factors[7].

 Following P16INK4A[8], the relationship between hypermethylation of APC with NSCLC was extensively estimated and APC methylation test in NSCLC was believed as a effective biomarker for diagnosis[9, 10].
-However, the results were dramatic different among each researches which may be caused by the difference of gender proportion, age distribution, race source and some other epidemiological characteristic in samples, detection methods etc. What’s more, there was still not yet any quantitative assessment of the relationship between the hypermethylation in the promoter region of APC gene and NSCLC.
+However, the results were dramatically different among each researches which may be caused by the difference of gender proportion, age distribution, race source and some other epidemiological characteristics in samples, detection methods, etc. In addition, there was not any quantitative assessment of the relationship between the hypermethylation in the promoter region of APC gene and NSCLC yet.

 In this article, firstly, we conducted ameta-analysis of the sensitivity and specificity of APC methylation on NSCLC diagnosis.
 The factors which led heterogeneity to the sensitivity and specificity were discovered with meta-regression.
-We also found that the cancer genome atlas project (TCGA) had provided hundreds of whole genome DNA methylation microarray data of NSCLC samples with comprehensive clinical and demographic information. which could be integrated with the public article data to evaluate the diagnosis ablility of APC methylation test in NSCLC.
-Therefore, integrated analysis of all these existing data were conducted to make a unbiased conclusion on the relationship between APC methylation and NSCLC.
+We also found that the cancer genome atlas project (TCGA) had provided hundreds of whole genome DNA methylation microarray data of NSCLC samples with comprehensive clinical and demographic information, which could be integrated with the data in published articles to evaluate the diagnosis ability of APC methylation test in NSCLC.
+Therefore, integrated analysis of all these existing data were conducted to make an unbiased conclusion on the relationship between APC methylation and NSCLC.

 MATERIALS AND METHODS